 The Company's management is responsible for establishing and maintaining adequate internal control over financial reporting.
 Any system of internal control over financial reporting, no matter how well designed, has inherent limitations.
 Therefore, even those systems determined to be effective can provide only reasonable assurance with respect to financial statement preparation and presentation.
-There have been no changes in the Company's internal control over financial reporting during the three months ended December 31, 2019 that have materially affected, or are reasonably likely to materially affect, internal control over financial reporting.
+There have been no changes in the Company's internal control over financial reporting during the current quarter that have materially affected, or are reasonably likely to materially affect, internal control over financial reporting.